sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/DMIA_Exercises.md

   5-tower of 2 $2^{65536}$
 ### 5.4
 - 2~12(here the orders of 4,6 in the ans and the book differ),16~24,27,28,32,36~40,44~46,47 skipped
+- 53 notice here doesn't mean [Primitive recursive](https://en.wikipedia.org/wiki/Primitive_recursive_function) and the answer is one mere translation of the definition.
 - [ ] 14 see the ans
   just by removing one mode and forming the recursive list. with two special cases, i.e. $n=1$ and mode occupying the entire list.